-It’s time to get organized for the changing season.
+When it’s time to get organized for the changing season…

-If you’re like most of us and have limited closet space, you need to store seasonal clothing.
-In preparation for cold weather, it’s time to put away the summery things and bring out what you’ll need to stay warm and comfortable.
+If you’re like most of us and have limited closet space, you may need to store seasonal clothing.
+In preparation for cold weather, you might consider storing away the summery things and bringing out what you’ll need to stay warm and comfortable.
 It’s also a good time to purge.

 Say “goodbye” to clothing, shoes, and accessories when:

 - You have worn or used it to the point of fading, pilling, stains, stretching, or tearing

 - You have not worn or used it for an entire year or two